-We couldn’t be more proud of the success of the British Masters 2017, one of the leading professional tournaments on the European Tour, at Close House.
+We couldn’t be prouder of the success of the British Masters 2017 event, one of the leading professional tournaments on the European Tour, that we at Close House provided the venue for.
 To host the European Tour golf in the North East for the first time in 15 years proved hugely successful, with a record number of 62,298 making their way to Close House.
 Our achievements don’t stop there – the Betfred British Masters event returned to Close House again on July 30th 2020, this being the first golfing event to return after COVID-19 restrictions were eased.
 After a successful hosting of the event by golfing legend Lee Westwood, young Italian golfer Renato Paratore played his way to victory and became crowned the British Masters champion 2020.

 Over an action-packed six days, the crowds were treated to entertainment that kept us all busy at Close House.
 From our tournament host Lee Westwood’s impressive victory in Tuesday night’s Hero Challenge, the spectacular broadcast coverage of the British Masters, the putting challenges and, of course, that magnificent final chip from Paul Dunne – the British Masters was one of our finest moments.
 Check out the full European Tour leaderboard.